JuliaMath/FastPow.jl/README.md

 [`@fastmath`](https://docs.julialang.org/en/v1/base/math/#Base.FastMath.@fastmath) macro, which enables various LLVM optimization including, in some cases, faster integer powers using repeated multiplication.
-The advantages of `@fastpow` are that it *guarantees* optimal addition-chain exponentiation, and and that it works for exponentiating *any* Julia type (e.g. complex numbers, matrices, …) whereas LLVM will only optimize a small set of hardware numeric types.
+The advantages of `@fastpow` are that it *guarantees* optimal addition-chain exponentiation and that it works for exponentiating *any* Julia type (e.g. complex numbers, matrices, …), whereas LLVM will only optimize a small set of hardware numeric types.